takisd123/executequery/ExecuteQuery/trunk/ant/template-build/src/README.txt

 - Improved support for large result set exports.
 - Fixed issue where a driver class name change was not being applied on reconnection with that driver.
+- Moved to Java7 - no longer direct support for Java 6.
+- Modified Execute SQL Script to support progress logging.

 Summary of changes - v4.1.1 Build 5388: